jpgmv1998/reproducible_paper_template/randomReferences.md

 ### Guides

+:star: [Development Research in Practice: The DIME Analytics Data Handbook](https://worldbank.github.io/dime-data-handbook/) - This book is intended to teach all users of development data how to handle data effectively, efficiently, and ethically.
+It covers the full data workflow for a complex research project using original data.

 :star: [R Guide](https://github.com/skhiggins/R_guide) - This guide provides instructions for using R on research projects.
 Its purpose is to use with collaborators and research assistants to make code consistent, easier to read, transparent, and reproducible.

 :star: [Unofficial guidance on various topics by the AEA Data Editor](https://aeadataeditor.github.io/aea-de-guidance/) - AEA Data Editor Unofficial Guidance on how to create data and code replicable supplements.